Drop test: Which is the toughest case for iPhone XR?

 We invited the top case makers in the market to take part in our drop test at CES 2019.

-Each brought a brand new iPhone XR and their toughest case to face our challenge: dropping them from various heights onto a hard surface covered in paving tiles.
-We also had a special force test involving a ball bearing just in case we had a tie on our hands (like we did in 2018's drop test with our three-way tie).
+Each brought a brand-new iPhone XR and its toughest case to face our challenge: dropping them from various heights onto a hard surface covered in paving tiles.
+We also had a special force test involving a ball bearing just in case we had a tie on our hands (like we did in 2018's drop test, which was a three-way tie).

 We only allowed screen protectors to be used on the phones if they were included in the retail packaging with the case.